Club of Rome: Origins

+First steps

 Central to the formation of the club was Peccei's concept of the problematic.
 It was his opinion that viewing the problems of humankind—environmental deterioration, poverty, endemic ill-health, urban blight, criminality—individually, in isolation or as "problems capable of being solved in their own terms", was doomed to failure.
 All are interrelated.
-"It is this generalized meta-problem (or meta-system of problems) which we have called and shall continue to call the "problematic" that inheres in our situation."
+"It is this generalized meta-problem (or meta-system of problems) which we have called and shall continue to call the 'problematic' that inheres in our situation."

+In October 1968, the OECD held a symposium in Bellagio, Italy, in collaboration with the Rockefeller Foundation, at which several new members joined the club.
+The symposium focused on the dangers of exponential growth—which by its nature cannot continue forever—and ended with participants signing "The Bellagio Declaration on Planning", which emphasized the need to overcome global problems through coordination.

+For a brief period, the club's ideas held sway within the OECD, thanks to King's efforts in promoting the group's work.
+When Secretary General Thorkil Kristensen formed a group of ten science and economic experts in 1969 to study problems for modern societies, four of the ten were members of the Club of Rome.

 In 1970, Peccei's vision was laid out in a document written by Hasan Özbekhan, Erich Jantsch, and Alexander Christakis.
 Entitled, The Predicament of Mankind; Quest for Structured Responses to Growing Worldwide Complexities and Uncertainties: A PROPOSAL.
-The document would serve as the roadmap for the LTG project.
+The document would serve as the roadmap for the Limits to Growth project.

 The Limits to Growth

 The Club of Rome stimulated considerable public attention with the first report to the club, The Limits to Growth.
-Published in 1972, its computer simulations suggested that economic growth could not continue indefinitely because of resource depletion.
+Published in 1972, its computer simulations suggested that growth of production and consumption could not continue indefinitely because of either resource depletion or unmanageable levels of pollution.
 The 1973 oil crisis increased public concern about this problem.
 The report went on to sell 30 million copies in more than 30 languages, making it the best-selling environmental book in history.

+Although the Club of Rome had enjoyed some influence at the OECD, their questioning of the value of growth "deepened the internal fractures within the OECD and provoked hostile reactions, leading to a revitalization of the strong pro-growth position."
+A 1973 booklet on the OECD's approach to environmental issues stated that the role of governments in "an acceptable human environment must now be developed in the framework of policies for economic growth".
+The OECD had given up on the Club of Rome, and set its course on a trajectory of unfettered growth.